On the degrees of freedom of spatially covariant vector field theory: The first degeneracy condition

 Due to the arbitrariness of the test functions, (\ref{firstdgc_xpl}) is satisfied if and only if all the three coefficients are vanishing separately, i.e.,

 Essentially, this is because they involve terms of differential orders in spatial derivatives.

 (\ref{dgc1de}) are 3 differential equations for the coefficients, which then constitute the explicit form of the first degeneracy condition.
-After plugging (\ref{Pii}), i.e., $\Pi^{i}=2h_{4,1}\partial_{0}A^{i}+h_{4,3}\partial^{i}A_{0}$, we can solve
+After plugging (\ref{Pii}), i.e., $\varPi^{i}=2h_{4,1}\partial_{0}A^{i}+h_{4,3}\partial^{i}A_{0}$, we can solve

 where $C_{1}$ and $C_{2}$ are constants.
 As we have mentioned before, in this work we focus on the case in which the coefficients are polynomials of $A_{0}$ and $\bar{X}$.
+This ansatz is adopted to make the solution space of the (functional) degeneracy conditions explicitly classifiable and to exhibit closed-form families of 2 DOF Lagrangians.
+The degeneracy conditions themselves can be formulated for more general coefficient functions (e.g. analytic functions admitting local series expansions around backgrounds), and the Hamiltonian/constraint logic below does not rely on polynomiality except when solving the conditions explicitly.
 With this assumption, there is no other possibility than that $h_{4,1}$ is a constant.
 In other words, we must choose $C_{1}=0$ in the above solutions.

 With this result, the Lagrangians satisfying the first degeneracy condition can be specified explicitly.
 For $\mathcal{L}_{2}=f_{2}(A_{0},\bar{X})$, we find it must be linear in $A_{0}$.
 That is, we may write